info-201a-sp20/final-project-fretws/README.md

     - The data was released by Apple after removing identifying user information.
 The data was generated through geolocation tracking from use of Apple hardware and software.
     - 1158 rows
     - 112 columns
-    - This is useful in analysing the movements of the population in necessary versus unnecessary travel.
+    - This is useful in analyzing the movements of the population in necessary versus unnecessary travel.

 ### Death Rates by State
 - Death counts from Jan, 2017 to Apr.
 2020: